 - Keep your blood sugar balanced with ample protein at each meal, eat every few hours, and minimize sugar and empty calories

-- Eat legumes regularly (yes, consider including soy – see my blog on women and soy) for their “phytoestrogens”
+- Eat legumes regularly for their “phytoestrogens”

-Six Favorite Herbs for Menopause
+Six Favorite Herbs for Menopausal Symptoms

 I have used herbs reliably in clinical practice for over 30 years and turn to them again and again to help my patients’ relieve their symptoms and thus improve their quality of life.
 Many of the herbs below are backed by solid research, and all have strong historical evidence, with decades of contemporary use by practitioners skilled in the use of herbs.

 While there are many more herbs for supporting you during your menopausal years than are described below, these six are some of my favorite herbal gal pals – the ones I turn to over and over for help with my patients’ symptoms.